-Cash flows provided by operating activities includes net income, adjustments for non-cash items, changes in operating assets and liabilities and expenditures related to assets ultimately planned to be sold, including developed and undeveloped land.
-Adjustments for non-cash items primarily include depreciation, depletion and amortization, equity in income from unconsolidated joint ventures, net of distributions, deferred income tax expense and cost of real estate sold.
-Net cash provided by operations was \$92.3 million during the nine months ended September 30, 2023, as compared to \$30.2 million during the same period in 2022.
-The increase in net cash provided by operating activities was primarily due to the changes in net income, cost of real estate sold and accounts payable and other liabilities, partially offset by the changes in equity in income from unconsolidated joint ventures, net of distributions, deferred income tax and other assets during the period.
+Cash flows provided by operating activities includes include net income, adjustments for non-cash items, changes in operating assets and liabilities and expenditures related to assets ultimately planned to be sold, including developed and undeveloped land.
+Adjustments for non-cash items primarily include depreciation, depletion and amortization, equity in income from unconsolidated joint ventures, net of distributions, deferred income tax, expense and cost of real estate sold. sold and gain on contributions to unconsolidated joint ventures.
+Net cash provided by operations was \$92.3 million \$27.6 million during the nine three months ended September 30, 2023 March 31, 2024, as compared to \$30.2 million \$19.2 million during the same period in 2022.
+2023.
+Net income was \$13.1 million during the three months ended March 31, 2024, as compared to \$9.5 million during the same period in 2023.
+The increase in net cash provided by operating activities was primarily due to the changes in net income, depreciation, depletion and amortization, deferred income tax and expenditures for and acquisition of real estate to be sold, partially offset by the changes in cost of real estate sold, other assets and accounts payable and other liabilities partially offset by the changes in equity in income from unconsolidated joint ventures, net of distributions, deferred income tax and other assets during the period.